 Nathan Benn served on the National Geographic photographic staff from 1972 into 1991.
 Three hundred of his photographs were published in National Geographic Magazine, and hundreds more in numerous books.
 He is especially grateful to Robert E. Gilka, the legendary Director of Photography at National Geographic.

-Benn is a Trustee Emeritus of George Eastman House International Museum of Photography and Film, eastmanhouse.org, and lives in Brooklyn Heights with wife Rebecca Abrams, a fine arts photographer and son Augie.
+Benn is a Trustee Emeritus of George Eastman Museum and Vice President of CENTER Santa Fe.
+He lives in Brooklyn Heights and Santa Fe with wife Rebecca Abrams, a fine arts photographer and son their son Tobias August Benn.